Time is the most valuable commodity we have.

 Unlike money, every minute that goes by is another we can never get back.

 We have to maximize the time we have each day to focus on what will improve the quality of our lives, like learning a new skill.

-Whether it’s improving your writing skills, learning a new language, or picking up a new instrument, learning something new is proven to improve our career opportunities, enhance brain health, and accelerate learning speed.
+Whether it’s improving your writing skills, learning how to speak Spanish, or picking up a new instrument, learning something new is proven to improve our career opportunities, enhance brain health, and accelerate learning speed.

 While the benefits of learning a new skill are clear, the main problem we have is finding the time in our schedule to learn something new in the first place.

 Here’s how you can find more time in your schedule to learn something new.